money-on-chain/OMoC-Decentralized-Oracle/contracts/README.md

   The supporters round length in block.

 - supportersMinStayBlocks: 10
-  The minimum amount of blocks a supporter must stay after staking before he can stop the operating.
+  The minimum amount of blocks a supporter must stay after a stop to be able to withdraw.

-- supportersMinStopBlocks: 10
+- supportersAfterStopBlocks: 10
-  The minimum amount of blocks a supporter must stay stop before he can recover his stake.
+  The period of blocks that you have after a stop and staying minStayBlock to do withdraw.

 ## Tests